revoltchat/self-hosted/README.md

 git pull
 ```

-Check if your configuration file is correct by opening [the reference config file](https://github.com/revoltchat/backend/blob/df074260196f5ed246e6360d8e81ece84d8d9549/crates/core/config/Revolt.toml) and your `Revolt.toml` and comparing for changes.
+Check if your configuration file is correct by opening [the reference config file](https://github.com/revoltchat/backend/blob/df074260196f5ed246e6360d8e81ece84d8d9549/crates/core/config/Revolt.toml) and your `Revolt.toml` to compare changes.

 Then pull all the latest images: